The Strategic and Business Plans are ready … What now? The missing link

 One last Caveat

 This is not just a process that applies to the troops.
 Leadership team members should also be assessed.
 Nothing will tank a program faster than a leader that is not on board.

 And leadership has new challenges in the current economic environment.
 As noted in a recent McKinsey article “The range of possible futures confronting business today is great.”
 Leaders must demonstrate, in addition to other behaviours, flexibility, awareness, creativity, and resiliency in order for the organization to prosper.
 Perhaps most importantly, they must expect and foster the same from their teams.

-Have a question for G.J.?
-Ask or leave a comment below!
+Have a question for G.J. or want to leave a comment?
+Click here.